 Our policy is NOT to ask media makers about their measurable objectives at the beginning of a project.
 How could they possibly know - that early on? - (Besides, you’re setting yourself up for a bull#&$% answer…)

 It’s hard when foundations are interested in outreach goals and objectives but don’t want to contribute to the production of the film.
 This limits impact because filmmakers are always struggling, and so it can be difficult to reach long-term objectives.

 If you have an opinion, sentiment, or under-expressed idea about measuring the impact of media, please share with us.

-An Evaluator and Her Client Finally Spill Their Guts *This is the fourth post in our new “Ask the Evaluators!” series, exploring real-world assessment of recent media projects to help you make informed decisions about what can be measured, and good questions to ask along the way.
-Stay tuned for future posts and click here to see all of the articles.* by Jessica Sperling, PhD What…Read more...
+An Evaluator and Her Client Finally Spill Their Guts *This is the fifth post in our “Ask the Evaluators!” series, exploring real-world assessment of recent media projects to help you make informed decisions about what can be measured, and good questions to ask along the way.
+Click here to see all of the articles.* A…Read more...